geem-lab/cluster-guide/src/intro.md

 This is the documentation of our cluster and it's resources.

-To learn the basics, check out [logging in](./login.md) and [transfering files](./syncing.md).

-To see our available software and how to use them, check out the [softwares](./softwares.md) page.

-If you feel like this site could be better, please [contribute](./contributing.md).

 ## Jump to

 - [Logging in and working in the cluster](./login.md)